 Balances the pH level of your scalp and hair

 Quickly hydrates and moisturizes hair and scalp

 After hair has been exposed to cold or hot weather

 When hair is dry and feels brittle

 Vitamin C naturally neutralizes chlorine and is a much safer natural alternative than the traditional chlorine removal shampoos.
 Both ascorbic acid and sodium ascorbate (two common forms of vitamin C) will neutralize chlorine (neither form of vitamin C is considered a hazardous substance) according to the USDA.

 Drench hair in a neutralizing liquid, preferably vitamin C ascorbic powder and water mixture (can be used all over your body).

-Or must but the Swim Spray.
-I was introduced to this product by @curliegirlie143.
+You can also purchase the Swim Spray, which was introduced to me by @curliegirlie143.
 SwimSpray is 100% natural, fragrance-free, sulfate-free, silicone free and free from artificial colors.
 It has been independently verified to be 400x more effective than traditional anti-chlorine shampoos, soaps, and body washes.
 And it is gentle on hair and skin and is safe for all ages – including children.